mattdepaolis/PV_AreaEstimator/README.md

 --img-size: Size for image resizing (default: 640).<br>
 --tilt-angle: Tilt angle of the photovoltaic installation in degrees (default: 30).<br>

-Since the image was taken from a bird's eye view, it is necessary to specify the tilt angle of the installation in order to calculate the area of the solar installation.
+Since the image was taken from a bird's eye view, it is necessary to specify the tilt angle of the installation to calculate the area of the solar installation.
 If the tilt angle is not known, a tilt angle of 30 degrees is assumed.
 This corresponds to the optimal tilt angle based on the latitude of the given location.
 In the presented case it is 30 degrees.

 ## Data